klayu/hb_beacon/content/en/blog/Mary-Anne-MacLeod-Trump-donald-trumps-mother.md

 Parenting and Family Values

 Fred and Mary Anne Trump's parenting style was characterized by their immigrant backgrounds and the values they held dear.

+{{<

+leftbanner src="/images/cc1.gif"

-They instilled in their children a sense of discipline, responsibility, and resilience.
-These values, shaped by their own struggles and successes, would later influence Donald Trump's approach to business and leadership.
+text1="They instilled in their children a sense of discipline, responsibility, and resilience. "

+text2="These values, shaped by their own struggles and successes, would later influence Donald Trump's approach to business and leadership."

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>
+>}}

 ### Tracing Roots and Traditions: The Ancestral Heritage That Shaped Donald Trump's Parents